mgalloy/idldoc/reference/idldoc-reference.rst

 Instead of modifying the existing templates, it is best to copy the templates and specify their location with the `TEMPLATE_LOCATION` keyword to `IDLDOC`.
 If you have multiple template families, the `TEMPLATE_PREFIX` keyword can be used to specify a string that prefixes each filename of the template family.
 For example, IDLdoc itself uses the "latex-" prefix to specify the templates used to produce LaTeX output.

 If IDLdoc is intended to produce some type of output besides HTML, the `COMMENT_STYLE` keyword must be used to specify the engine to produce that type of output.
-For example, IDLdoc provides the "latex" comment style to produce LaTeX output.
+IDLdoc provides the "html", "latex", and "rst" comment styles.
 Creating new comment style engines is beyond the scope of this reference guide.